Even Realities G1 brings holographic displays into everyday eyewear

 The G1 offers a variety of practical applications:

-By pressing and holding the right touch button, the glasses are spoken, converts them into text using AI and indicates them in the field of vision.
+By pressing and holding the right touch button, the glasses record spoken notes, convert them into text using AI, and display them in the field of vision.

 The glasses can translate conversations in foreign languages in real time and display the translation as text.
-13 different languages are supported.
+Thirteen different languages are supported.

 navigation

-Turn-by-gymnasium navigation is displayed directly in the field of vision without the user having to look at his smartphone.
+Turn-by-turn navigation is displayed directly in the field of vision, without the user having to look at their smartphone.

 Teleprompter

-For presentations, a script can run on the display, while the lecturer keeps eye contact with the audience.
+For presentations, a script can run on the display while the presenter maintains eye contact with the audience.

 AI assistant

-By touching the left touch button, the user can ask questions to the integrated AI that works with chatt or perplexity.
+By touching the left touch button, the user can ask questions to the integrated AI, which works with ChatGPT or Perplexity.

 Notifications and connectivity

-The G1 connects to the smartphone via Dual Sync Bluetooth technology and can display selected notifications such as WhatsApp messages or emails directly in the field of vision.
-The user can specify which apps can send notifications in advance.
+The G1 connects to the smartphone via Dual Sync Bluetooth technology and can display selected notifications, such as WhatsApp messages or emails, directly in the user's field of vision.
+The user can predefine which apps are allowed to send notifications.

-A great advantage of the G1 is your extraordinary battery life.
-With up to 1.5 days of useful life with normal use, it exceeds significantly different smart glasses such as the Ray-Ban Meta, which only last 6-8 hours.
-The supplied loading dui also acts as a storage box and loads the glasses completely overnight.
+A major advantage of the G1 is its exceptional battery life.
+With up to 1.5 days of use under normal conditions, it significantly outperforms other smart glasses like the Ray-Ban Meta, which only last 6-8 hours.
+The included charging case also serves as a storage box and fully recharges the glasses overnight.

 Comparison with alternatives